arXiv/arxiv-docs/source/new/condreorg.md

 # Cond-mat archive reorganization

-Because of the continued growth of the cond-mat e-print archive (see the [monthly totals](http://xxx.lanl.gov/year/cond-mat/1996)), many people have desired a bit of reorganization.
+Due to the continued growth of the cond-mat e-print archive (see the [monthly totals](http://xxx.lanl.gov/year/cond-mat/1996)), many people have desired a bit of reorganization.
 This is now implemented.

 Now on cond-mat you can include a **Subj-class:** header with submissions.
 This is most easily done with a select menu for [web submissions](/uploads), or alternatively it can be included in e-mail submissions; see our [abstract preparation help](../help/prep.md).
 Subject classes must be chosen from the list below.
 People who subscribe to cond-mat as is would see no difference, except the listings can be sorted by the subject classification.
 You may, however, subscribe to any subset of classifications; see our [physics subscription help](http://xxx.lanl.gov/new/physsub.html).
 In this sense, each subject class is like a new archive.